sitefinitysteve/nativescript-auth0/README.md

     this.auth0 = new Auth0('<your clientid>', '<your domain>');
 ```

-Start the web authentication flow, returns a promise
+Start the web authentication flow, with a space-separated string declaring [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) for the desired user info.
 ```ts
     /// Promise returns credentials object
     this.auth0.webAuthentication({